domnantas/ham.guide/CONTRIBUTING.md

 ---

-1. After you have the prerequisites installed, [fork and clone ARManual repository and create a new branch](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+1. After you have the prerequisites installed, [fork and clone ham.guide repository and create a new branch](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

 2. Install dependencies